Seb Tape: AFL career

 Tape debuted in round 2 of the 2011 season against Carlton.
-The Gold Coast Suns Inaugural match ended in a large defeat to the Suns who showed glimpses of their big potential.
-Tape started in the Back Pocket and was praised by coach Guy McKenna post game for his pleasing performance, particularly his freakish mark in the third quarter.
+Tape started in the back pocket in the Gold Coast Suns' inaugural match against Carlton, which resulted in a defeat for the Suns.

-Tape finished the 2011 season playing 13 games.
-He often featured amongst the most consistent players and has earned the title of most courageous within the side due to his attack and commitment to the ball.
-Tape returned to begin the 2012 season and is shaping up to be a truly promising and talented defender who will solidify his place within the Gold Coast defence.
+Tape played 13 games during the 2011 season and returned to play in the 2012 season.

 In Round 1 of the 2012 AFL season, Tape lost his three front teeth in a collision with Crows forward Jason Porplyzia during the second quarter.
 Tape continued to play without his teeth until half time, where he was subbed off.

 In Round 12 of the 2012 season, Tape was involved in a collision with North Melbourne forward Lindsay Thomas.
 Thomas dived on the ball, colliding with Tape's leg and twisting his knee to the side.
 Tape's anterior cruciate ligament (ACL) was torn in the incident and he required a full knee reconstruction, forcing him out of the remainder of the 2012 season as well as the 2013 pre season.

 On 13 July 2013 Tape made his long-awaited return to the Suns' senior side coming up against Richmond.
-Tape had a stellar return amassing 8 disposals, 4 marks and 6 tackles.
-Although Gold Coast went down by 11 points, Tapes return to the back lines gave the team stability in defence.

 Never able to secure a regular game in the side, Tape was delisted at the conclusion of the 2016 season.
-He remained in south-eastern Queensland and joined the Southport Australian Football Club in the North East Australian Football League as co-captain from 2017, and he remains with the club (now competing in the Victorian Football League) as of 2021.
+He remained in south-eastern Queensland and joined the Southport Australian Football Club in the North East Australian Football League as co-captain from 2017 until 2021.
 He was co-captain of the side's 2018 NEAFL premiership victory.